YunZiA/HyperStar/README_EN-US.md

 ## Introduction

-This is an extremely ordinary XP module, mainly designed to customize the HyperOS Control Center, along with some features that the developer considers useful.
+This is an extremely ordinary Xposed module, mainly designed to customize the Xiaomi HyperOS Control Center, along with some features that the developer considers useful.

 ## Current supported versions